Best Places to Live in Devon (2026 Guide)

 Best Places to Visit in Devon

-Whether you’re planning a short break or researching where to go in Devon for a full holiday, the county offers an impressive range of destinations—each with its own charm.
-From dramatic coastlines to cultural landmarks, here are some of the best places to visit in Devon.
+Whether you’re planning a short break or researching where to go in Devon for a full holiday, the county is home to fantastic towns and stunning landscapes, offering an impressive range of destinations each with its own charm.
+From dramatic coastlines to cultural landmarks, and the famous South West Coast Path for scenic walks, here are some of the best places to visit in Devon.

 North Devon Highlights

-North Devon is known for its rugged beauty and outdoor adventure.
-A top highlight is Exmoor National Park, where rolling moorlands, deep valleys, and wild ponies await nature lovers.
-Another must-visit is Ilfracombe, a quaint coastal town famous for its cliffside views, art galleries, and nearby surfing beaches like Woolacombe Bay.
+North Devon is known for its rugged beauty and outdoor adventure, with the coastline being a major draw for visitors thanks to its scenic landscapes, popular beaches and variety of coastal towns.
+A top highlight is Exmoor National Park, where rolling moorlands, deep valleys and wild ponies await nature lovers.
+Another must-visit is Ilfracombe, a quaint coastal town famous for its breathtaking views, cliffside scenery, art galleries and nearby surfing beaches like Woolacombe Bay.
+Woolacombe Bay is renowned for its Blue Flag beaches and is surrounded by dramatic cliffs and natural beauty, offering breathtaking coastal views that make it a favourite for both visitors and residents.

 South Devon Attractions